LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Typescript/working-with-repository.md

 The following example demonstrates how to use the LionWeb Java client to:

-1. Connect to a running LionWeb Repository
+1. Connect to a running LionWeb Server
 2. Define a language and register it
 3. Create a partition node
 4. Add children to that partition